Mixture-of-experts models: why active parameters matter

 Practical decision check

-What was checked: MoE architecture papers (Shazeer et al. 2017, Fedus et al. 2022), model cards for Mixtral 8x7B, DeepSeek-V2, Qwen2-MoE, and community inference benchmarks.
+- Sources consulted: MoE architecture papers (Shazeer et al. 2017, Fedus et al. 2022), model cards for Mixtral 8x7B, DeepSeek-V2, Qwen2-MoE, community inference benchmarks, and vLLM MoE serving documentation

-Assumptions and limits: MoE efficiency depends heavily on implementation.
+- Assumptions: MoE efficiency depends heavily on implementation.
 The ratio of active to total parameters varies between model families.
 Router quality and load balancing are active research areas.
+Inference runtime support for MoE varies and is evolving.

 Source list